MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 * SWIFT customers are primarily responsible for supplying the resources for the SIL in one Azure subscription.
 * In a second Azure subscription, SWIFT provides the virtual firewall, Juniper vSRX.
 This component is part of the solution for managed connectivity of Alliance Connect Virtual.

 In this context, SWIFT configures the Juniper vSRX and establishes the VPN tunnel from the Juniper vSRX to SWIFT.
-Customers have no access nor visibility into the Juniper vSRX configuration or operation, but customers do have visibility and operational responsibility for the underlying Azure infrastructure resources.
+Customers have no access or visibility into the Juniper vSRX configuration or operation, but customers do have visibility and operational responsibility for the underlying Azure infrastructure resources.
+The deployment of the vSRX components depicted in the preceding diagram enables high availability by deploying the redundant resources in two different Azure availability zones.
+Additionally, the HA- VM 1 & HA-VM 2 monitor and maintain the route tables to provide higher resiliency and improves the availability of the overall solution.

 The footprint of SWIFT's Alliance Cloud is based on a single tenant.
 To increase resiliency and availability, each customer deploys a second similar configuration, in standby mode, in a different Azure region.
 For each customer, there's an instance of the SIL and Alliance Connect Virtual.